CliffracerX/ClaySoldiersMod/README.md

 Then, simply drop the assets and sanandreasp folder into your mcp/src/minecraft, and you're good to go!

 Clay Soldiers is licensed under the creative commons 3.0: http://creativecommons.org/licenses/by-nc-sa/3.0/

+Note that I am working with SanAndreasP and SilverChiren now on the main repo, so that means I probably won't work on this one.